Krisell/Krisell/README.md

  * 🎨 UI: `Vue.js`, `TailwindCSS`.
  * 💾 Database: Relational, but of course trying to use the right tool for the job.

 **Technical goals**: Continue to strive for deep understanding.
 Contribute more to open source.
+Especially interested in computer/web security, cryptography and web performance.

 **Future plans**: I plan on working as a teacher again eventually, but currently the web development world is way too exciting.